Heritage Crafts

 • Training issues: There is no formal training – all training is done in-house.
 It takes up to five years for an apprentice to learn scissor making.

 • Recruitment issues: It’s challenging to find new apprentices and people with the right work ethic.
 The ‘craftsman’ mindset is disappearing and less people want to spend all day making quality goods.
 Retaining apprentices is difficult and companies lose an investment of time and money if they leave.
+Companies have also found it hard to convince people that you can earn a decent living in a safe and healthy way as a blue collar metal worker.

 • Business issues: Increasing bureaucracy for small businesses such as insurance, health and safety, pensions, electrical certificates etc., take up the time of the limited number of staff in a small business, which would otherwise be invested in business development.
 Ernest Wright has seen a drop in European sales, as well as currency problems, resulting from Brexit.
 The weak pound has driven an increase in the proportion of orders coming from other anglophone countries.